hg-mirrors/pypy_extradoc/blog/draft/2019-12-hpy-sprint.rst

     extension for each relevant version of CPython, as they are doing now

-  - projects for which runtime speed is less important will have the choice of distributing a single binary which will work on any version of Python
+  - projects for which runtime speed is less important will have the choice of distributing a single binary which will work on any version and implementation of Python

 A simple example
 -----------------

 The HPy repo contains a `proof of concept`_ module.
-Here is a simplified version which illustrates how an HPy module looks like:
+Here is a simplified version which illustrates what a HPy module looks like:

 .. sourcecode:: C